sustainlab-group/ParcelDelineation/README.md

 python convert_tfrecords_jpeg.py
 ```

-5. (b) Gets only polygons that overlap into extracted images (Requires a csv-file with a unique parcel identifier, max lat, max lon, min lat, min long of each extracted image).
+5. (b) Gets only polygons that overlap in bounds of extracted images (Requires a csv-file with a unique parcel identifier, max lat, max lon, min lat, min long of each extracted image).

 ```
 python utils/shp2geo.py